LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/26-EZK.md

 <sup>24</sup> According to their uncleanness and according to their transgressions have I done unto them, and hid my face from them.
 <sup>25</sup> Therefore thus saith the Lord GOD; Now will I bring again the captivity of Jacob, and have mercy upon the whole house of Israel, and will be jealous for my holy name;
 <sup>26</sup> After that they have borne their shame, and all their trespasses whereby they have trespassed against me, when they dwelt safely in their land, and none made [them] afraid.
-<sup>27</sup> When I have brought them again from the people, and gathered them out of their enemies ’ lands, and am sanctified in them in the sight of many nations;
+<sup>27</sup> When I have brought them again from the people, and gathered them out of their enemies’ lands, and am sanctified in them in the sight of many nations;
 <sup>28</sup> Then shall they know that I [am] the LORD their God, which caused them to be led into captivity among the heathen: but I have gathered them unto their own land, and have left none of them any more there.
 <sup>29</sup> Neither will I hide my face any more from them: for I have poured out my spirit upon the house of Israel, saith the Lord GOD.

 ## Chapter 40

 <sup>1</sup> In the five and twentieth year of our captivity, in the beginning of the year, in the tenth [day] of the month, in the fourteenth year after that the city was smitten, in the selfsame day the hand of the LORD was upon me, and brought me thither.